Seiger/sMultisite/docs/pages/use-in-blade.md

 ---
-layout: page
 title: Use in Blade
-description: Use sMultisite code in Blade layouts
+sidebar_label: Use in Blade
-permalink: /use-in-blade/
+sidebar_position: 3
 ---

 You can use different templates for each domain.